Construction Contracts for Your Refurbishment Project

 In refurbishment projects, where uncertainty is high and hidden conditions can derail even the best-laid plans, having this independent oversight is the difference between success and failure.

-Avoiding Delays and Surprises
+Avoiding delays and surprises

 The best projects are the ones where the contract, design, and budget all align before work begins.
 That means: